Vegetable Chow Mein Recipe

 Types of soy sauce:

-Given that the global varieties of ‘chow mein’, let me talk a little bit of the types of sauces that are generally used.
+Given the global varieties of ‘chow mein’, let me talk a little bit about the types of sauces that are generally used.
 The first and most obvious is the ubiquitous soy sauce.
 Soy sauce is the liquified form of fermented and brined soybeans that have been processed and strained.
 There are at least seven types of soy commonly available today, although most soy-using nations have their own versions.

 1. Light: Generally, light soy sauce is a thin sauce, and although it generally contains less sodium in comparison to the darker variety, it has a saltier flavor.
-You could even use the low sodium soy sauce.
+You could even use the low-sodium soy sauce.

 3. Dark and sweet soy: